Quantization of (-1)-Shifted Derived Poisson Manifolds: Quantization of -Shifted Derived Poisson Manifolds

 When $\cM$ is an ordinary manifold $M$ (being considered of degree zero), and the vector bundle $\Cc{\aV}=\oplus_{i\geq 0}\Cc{\aV}^i\to \cM$ is a non-negative graded vector bundle, this reduces to the $L_\infty$ algebroids studied by Laurent-Gengoux et. al. \cite{MR4164730}.
-In particular, if $\Cc{\aV}$ is a usual vector bundle concentrated in degree $0$, it becomes a usual Lie algebroid over $M$.
-However, we adapt more general definition by allowing $\cM$ to be $\ZZ$-graded as well.
+In particular, if $\Cc{\aV}$ is a usual vector bundle concentrated in degree $0$, it becomes an ordinary Lie algebroid over $M$.
+Here, we adapt more general definition by allowing $\cM$ to be $\ZZ$-graded as well.
 For references on $L_\infty$ algebroids, see~\cite{MR4091493, MR2757715, MR2695305, MR1854642, MR4164730, MR3300319, MR3277952, MR3313214, MR3631929, MR3584886} and the references therein.

-Similar to the ordinary Lie-Poisson construction, any $L_\infty$ algebroid gives rise to a $(-1)$-shifted derived Poisson manifold in a natural fashion.
+Similar to the ordinary Lie-Poisson construction, any $L_\infty$-algebroid gives rise to a $(-1)$-shifted derived Poisson manifold in a natural fashion.

 The following proposition is standard.
 See \cite{arxiv.1808.10049, MR4091493, MR4235776}.

 \begin{proposition} An $\L$-algebroid structure on $\Cc{\aV}$ is equivalent to a linear $(-1)$-shifted derived Poisson manifold structure on $\Cc{\aV}^\vee[-1]$. \end{proposition}